 During a series of expert meetings, congregations by Red Cross agencies, and a confluence of government representatives over time, the articles were revised until a draft was represented at The Diplomatic Conference for the Establishment of International Conventions the Protection of Victims of War in 1949.
 The Final Act was signed by fifty-nine nations, some of which no longer exist, and has attained more signatories.

-Turkey voted in favor of the UDHR in 1948, along with 48 other nations, and has been a member of the OIC since 1969 and ratified all eight fundamental ILO conventions.
+Turkey voted in favor of the UDHR in 1948, along with 48 other nations, and has been a member of the OIC since 1969 and ratified all eight fundamental International Labour Organisation (ILO) conventions.

 The Convention Relating to the Status of Refugees is based on Article 14 of the UDHR and recognizes refugees’ right to asylum and protection.
 It was approved during the General Assembly meeting of December 14, 1950, and came into force on April 22, 1954.
 However, the original Convention limited its scope to refugees fleeing before 1 January 1951.
 As such, an additional protocol was compiled in 1967, removing these limitations.

 On 24 August 1951, Turkey signed the Convention and Protocol and ratified them on March 30, 1962.
 In its reservations, it listed its specific requirement for the inclusion of Bulgarian refugees of Turkish extraction.
 Upon its ratification, Turkey declared that refugees might not be granted greater rights than Turkish citizens, in addition to a more specific reservation to the status of 150 unnamed persons.